TalbotKnighton/trendify/docs/index.md

 ### Example

+An example is provided with the `trendify` package to demonstrate functionality.
+The example commands below genereate sample data and run a pre-defined post-processor to produce and sort products as well as generating assets.

 #### Running the Example

 Run the following example to demonstrate the `trendify` package.
 The example uses the following methods: